 One of the main problems in poor ergonomics is the tendency to delineate to awkward posture.
 This is easy to do.
 Over the day our bodies grow weary and so does our good posture.
 The natural reaction is to squirm and strain and try and find a position that makes us feel more comfortable.
 Awkward posture encompasses more than just an arched back or turtleneck.
 Awkward posture means the strain of knees bent at a taut angle, or drooping elbows when misplaced upon a table: it is any time our bodies overcompensate for the sake of reducing discomfort.

 The ergonomic solution is to strive for a “neutral posture.”
 That which is most natural, least tense, and where our bodily proportions are recognized.
-An example of this would be to install an ergonomic monitor stand for your computer screen.
+An example of this would be to install an ergonomic monitor stand or monitor mount for your computer screen or a tablet desk stand for your IPad or tablet.
 This gives you the flexibility to adjust the screen to meet the proportions of your chair and to create an environment where you are looking up at your screen rather than craning your neck downwards (which would be deemed awkward).

 Contact stress2 is caused by the interaction of delicate tendons with sharp or hard surfaces.
 The nerves and tissue underneath the skin are damaged by the mechanical pressure of the sharp surface.
 For those handling heavy machinery, the effects of contact stress will be obvious.
 However, even for those working in a traditional office environment, the simple scrape of a wrist upon the edge of a desk would constitute contract stress.